Maurice Gamelin: Second World War

 Gamelin's vision for France's defence was based upon a static defence along the Franco-German border, which was reinforced by the Maginot Line.
 However, the Line did not extend along the Belgian frontier.
 During the winter of 1939–40, which was one of the coldest of the 20th century, work on the extension of the Line along the Belgian frontier was slow and not of the same quality as the original defences.
 Gamelin, along with many other members of the French High Command, saw the Ardennes as impenetrable and chose to defend it with only ten reserve divisions and few fortifications.
 Much of the French army was posted further northwest along the Belgian frontier.
 According to General Hasso von Manteuffel, a German Panzer commander, France had more and better tanks than Germany, but chose to disperse them.

-Gamelin's own views had changed from a purely defensive strategy relying on the Maginot Line.
+Gamelin had never assumed a purely defensive strategy relying on the Maginot Line as popularly depicted, and he always favored a forward defense in Belgium.
 French strategists predicted a German drive across northern Belgium, as in 1914.
 Gamelin favoured an aggressive advance northward to meet the attacking German forces in Belgium and the Netherlands, as far removed from French territory as possible.
 This strategy, known as the Dyle Plan, fitted with Belgian defensive plans and also with British objectives.
 Gamelin committed much of the motorised forces of the French Army and the entire British Expeditionary Force (BEF) to this strategy.
-Such a strategy also meant that the most of the French Army would leave its one-year-old prepared defensive positions in northern France to be committed to joining battle on an unknown Belgian defensive line.
+Such a strategy also meant that most of the French Army would leave its defensive positions in northern France, which were prepared a year ago, to be committed to joining battle on an unknown Belgian defensive line.

 Despite reports of the build-up of German forces, and even knowing the date of the planned German attack, Gamelin did nothing until May 1940, stating that he would "await events".
 Then, when the Germans attacked, Gamelin insisted on moving 40 of his best divisions, including the BEF, northwards to conform to the Dyle Plan.

 In the first few days of the Battle of Belgium, many Allied aircraft were attacked while still on the ground.
 The rest of the air support was concentrated on the French advance, rather than attacking the exposed 150 km column supplying the German advance.
 Quickly, the French and the British became fearful of being outflanked and they withdrew from the defensive lines drawn up across Belgium.
 They did not pull back fast enough to prevent them being outflanked by the German Panzer divisions.